Distance: 40.1 miles. Elevation: 3773 ft

-One section was nearly 7% but the road didn’t look that steep, but suddenly I found myself in first gear thinking I had loads of gears left.
+One section was nearly 7%.
+The road didn’t look that steep, but suddenly I found myself in first gear, mistakenly thinking I had loads of gears left.
 This climb has signposts every 1 km telling you how steep it’s going to be and how close you are to the end.
-That’s always very useful.
+Those are always very useful.

 I can’t believe I’ve got a extremely good mobile signal deep down here between mountains all around me.

-There followed a very steep section for the next couple of kilometres.
+The following couple of kilometres were very steep.
 One signpost said average 11.2% for the next coming km but there were easier gradients in that section, so elsewhere in that km must have been gradients higher than 11, probably about 12 or 13 I would imagine, to bring up the average.

 After that section, the road leveled off again and there’s only been a couple of percent mentioned on the markers.

 Further on, the road crossed a bridge by a dam and some kind of water works.

 The section of road I’m on at the moment is right next to the river and flat,